 - Senior Commodities (For individuals 60+ who qualify)

-UCHM provides school supplies to children residing in the 40206 zip code with support from partners and member churches.
+BACK-TO-SCHOOL ASSISTANCE: UCHM provides school supplies to children residing in the 40206 zip code with support from partners and member churches.
 We also host an annual Back-to-School Event to provide information and support to families so that they can have a successful school year.
 This program takes place in late July.
-Check back for more information in the summer.
+Click the button below to fill out the form to apply for 2021 school supplies assistance.